exaexa/ls47/README.md

 letters easily recognizable.
 Thanks go to Martin Ptasek for providing the picture.

-If you trust your computer, there is now a very simple python implementation in `ls47.py`.
-A much better version usuable as an actual binary (also supporting several versions of padding and the original ElsieFour cipher) was supplied by Bernhard Esslinger from the CrypTool project, available in `lc4.py`.
+If you trust your computer, there are several LS47 implementations around:

+- A very simple python implementation in available here in `ls47.py`.
+- A much better version usuable as an actual binary (also supporting several versions of padding and the original ElsieFour cipher) was supplied by Bernhard Esslinger from the CrypTool project, available in `lc4.py`.
+- Javascript version (npm-compatible) of the cipher implementations was created by Ulysse McConnell, available at https://github.com/umcconnell/lc4

 ### Character board